 Sheep Creek is a tributary entering a side channel of the Susitna River at RM 66.1.
-Backwater effects due to side channel stage range from no effect at low mainstem discharges (13,900 cfs), to a backwater zone of approximately 5,000 feet at a mainstem discharge of 52,000 cfs.
+Backwater effects due to side channel stage range from no effect at low mainstem discharges (13,900 cfs), to a backwater zone of approximately 5,000 feet at a mainstem discharge of 52,000 cfs, with a greater extent of backwater at higher flows.

-Goose Creek (SC II-4)
+Goose Creek (SC 11-4)

 Goose Creek Side Channel, located between RM 68.5 and RM 72.5, is a large side channel complex.
 The complex has one main intermediate side channel and numerous smaller intermediate and minor side channels.
+Goose

-Goose Creek enters the main intermediate side channel of the side channel complex at approximately RM 72.
+Creek enters the main intermediate side channel of the side channel complex at approximately RM 72.